rowickalab/qDSB-Seq/README.md

 # System requirement
 ## Hardware Requirements
-The qDSB-Seq package requires only a computer with enough RAM to support the operations defined by a user.
+The qDSB-Seq package requires a computer with enough RAM to support the operations defined by a user.
 The RAM depends on how big the datasets and the genome size are.
-For minimal performance, this will be a computer with about 128 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:
+For minimal performance, it will be a standard computer with about 8 GB of RAM for our example provided.
+For optimal performance, we recommend a server with the following specs:

 RAM: 256+ GB

-CPU: 4+ cores, 3.1+ GHz/core
+CPU: 8+ cores, 3.1+ GHz/core

 ## Software Requirements
 ### OS Requirements